Zig Zag Railway: Revival and preservation

-In 1975 the new track was complete on the Middle Road between Bottom Points and Top Points.
+In 1975, the new track was complete on the Middle Road between Bottom Points and Top Points.
 On 29 August 1975 1046 operated the first journey from Bottom Points to Top Points.
 Services commenced on 18 October 1975, the 106th anniversary of the original opening.

-On 4 April 1987 the line was opened along the Top Road between Top Points and Mt Sinai Halt and on 29 October 1988 through to Clarence.
+On 4 April 1987, the line was opened along the Top Road between Top Points and Mt Sinai Halt and on 29 October 1988, through to Clarence.
 A further extension to meet the Main Western line at Newnes Junction has been started with track laid for 50% of the distance.

+On 25 January 1996, locomotive 1072 derailed after hitting maintenance equipment.
+No injuries are known to be reported.

-Closure and Bushfire damage
+Closure and bushfire damage

 Accreditation and collision

-In August 2006 the Independent Transport Safety Regulator (ITSR), an agency of the Government of New South Wales that regulates safety and accredits railway operators, identified the Zig Zag Railway (and one other operator) as a "higher risk" isolated line operator because of its complex operations and high numbers of passenger trips.
-The ITSR gave Zig Zag Co-operative additional time to develop a safety improvement plan in order to comply with the Act, that took effect for all heritage railway operators from 1 January 2007.
+In August 2006, the Independent Transport Safety Regulator (ITSR), an agency of the Government of New South Wales that regulates safety and accredits railway operators, identified the Zig Zag Railway (and one other operator) as a "higher risk" isolated line operator because of its complex operations and high numbers of passenger trips.
+The ITSR gave Zig Zag Co-operative additional time to develop a safety improvement plan in order to comply with the Act, which took effect for all heritage railway operators from 1 January 2007.

-On 1 April 2011 an incident occurred resulting in a collision between a maintenance vehicle and a two-car rail motor, between Clarence and Top Points stations.
+On 1 April 2011, an incident occurred resulting in a collision between a maintenance vehicle and a two-car rail motor, between Clarence and Top Points stations.
 Travelling in opposite directions and carrying one passenger (in the Hy-rail) plus one driver of each rail vehicle, two injuries were sustained.
 A subsequent investigation by the Office of Transport Safety Investigations found that the principal error was miscommunication.
 The inquiry also identified that a number of other factors were found to have contributed to the collision.

-From March 2012 only railcars could be operated and in June 2012 the ITSR ordered a cessation of all services until a number of safety issues were addressed.
+From March 2012, only railcars could be operated and in June 2012, the ITSR ordered a cessation of all services until a number of safety issues were addressed.
 The railway was then aiming to resume services in October 2013.